Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Identification Theory

 \subsection{Specific Proximal Causal Inference Reductions and Resulting Identification}

-We conclude this section with some discussion of how to actually construct a valid PCI reduction.
-We provide several options of how this reduction may be performed, and discuss in each case the assumptions that would be required of the POMDP and evaluation policy for identification based on our results.
-In all cases, we would need to assume or justify the implicit completeness and regularity assumptions given the corresponding choice of $Z_t$ and $W_t$.
+Next, we provide some discussion of how to actually construct a valid PCI reduction; that is, how to choose $Z_t$, $W_t$, and $U_t$ that satisfy \cref{asm:pci-reduction}.
+We provide several options of how this reduction may be performed, and discuss in each case the assumptions that would be required of the POMDP and $\pi_e$ for identification based on our results.
+In all cases that we consider below, we would need to additionally justify \cref{asm:bridge}, which implicitly requires some additional completeness conditions on the choices of $Z_t$, $W_t$, and $U_t$.
 Furthermore, we note that the practicality of any given reduction would depend heavily on how well-correlated $W_t$ and $Z_t$ are for each $t$, which in turn would impact how easily the required nuisance functions $q^{(t)}$ and $h^{(t)}$ could be fit.

-\paragraph{Current and past observation.} A simple choice would be to define $W_t = O_t$, and $Z_t = O_{t-1}$.
-Since we require that $Z_t$ is conditionally independent of the actions taken by $\pi_e$ at time $t$ onward (given $S_t$ and $A_t$), this choice would be valid for instance if $\pi_e^{(t)}$ did not depend on the prior observations $O_{0:t-1}$.

-\paragraph{Current and $k$-previous observation.} A slight generalization of the previous reduction would be to use $W_t = O_t$ and $Z_t = O_{\max(t-k,0)}$.
-This would be valid if $\pi_e^{(t)}$ did not depend on observations $O_{0:\max(t-k, 0)}$, \emph{i.e.}, only the $k$-most recent observations are used for decision making.

-\paragraph{Current and initial observation.} In the case that $\pi^{(t)}$ depended on all previous observations except for $O_0$, we may use $W_t = O_t$ and $Z_t = O_0$.

-\paragraph{Two views of current observation.} If each observation factored as $O_t = (O_t', O_t'')$, where $O_t'$ and $O_t''$ were conditionally independent given $S_t$ and $A_t$, then we may justify choosing $Z_t = O_t''$ and $W_t = O_t'$.
-This would be valid if $\pi_e^{(t)}$ did not depend on $O_{t'}''$ for any $t' \leq t$.
-This may be an appealing approach if observations contained certain view(s) of the state that we did not want to explicitly consider in decision making, for example for fairness or interpretability reasons.

-\paragraph{Current observation and previous reward.} Finally, in the case that $\pi_e^{(t)}$ did not depend on past rewards, we may choose $W_t = O_t$ and $Z_t = R_{t-1}$.
-Note that this implies a ``prior reward'' $R_0$; in the case that $\pi_e^{(t)}$ did not depend on $O_0$ for any $t$, then we could avoid this issue by modifying the reduction, instead defining $Z_1 = O_0$.
+We summarize these reductions in \cref{tab:pci-reductions}.